Cerulity32K/Cerulity32K/README.md

 # About Me
 My name is Ethan Barry.
 I am a software engineering student based in Canada.
-I enjoy programming and biking in my free time.
+I enjoy programming and music in my free time.

 # What I Do
 I experiment with a multitude of languages and designs.
 Sometimes, they turn into full projects.
+In my school's FRC (FIRST Robotics Competition) team, I help design sofware for the robot and other things, and I also bringing new ideas to the table.

 # Skills
 I am proficient in: